Slant (journal)

-Slant was a Catholic magazine associated with the University of Cambridge and the Dominican Order during the 1960s, and of the group associated with this magazine.
-It sought to combine Catholic belief with left-wing politics and was influenced by the thinking of Ludwig Wittgenstein and Karl Marx.
-Influential members included Terry Eagleton and Herbert McCabe.
-Denys Turner is a significant theologian influenced by Slant.
+Slant was a Catholic magazine associated with the University of Cambridge and the Dominican Order during the 1960s.
+It sought to combine Catholic belief with left-wing politics.

 Description

 The context of Slant has been explained by James Smith in his critical introduction to Terry Eagleton.
 Slant came into being in the mid-1960s in Cambridge, as a journal "devoted to a Catholic exploration of .. radical politics".
+The magazine was influenced by the thinking of Ludwig Wittgenstein and Karl Marx.

 The first issue was published in spring 1964.
-This issue began with an introduction by Raymond Williams and for the first six issues Slant was a quarterly journal.
-From volume 2 (February/March 1966), it evolved to a bimonthly publication, which was eventually published by Sheed and Ward, a Catholic publishing house.
+This issue began with an introduction by Raymond Williams and for the first six issues Slant was published quarterly.
+From volume 2 (February/March 1966), it evolved to a bimonthly publication and was eventually published by Sheed and Ward, a Catholic publishing house.

+The editorial board of Slant included a number of students or recent students at Cambridge, several of whom went on to academic careers: Adrian Cunningham (who went on to be a professor of religious studies at the University of Lancaster), Terry Eagleton, and Leo Pyle (later a professor of biotechnology at the University of Reading).
+Martin Shaw (later a professor of sociology and international relations at the Universities of Hull and Sussex) was its student organiser.
+Dominican priest and philosopher Herbert McCabe was also affiliated.
+Denys Turner is a significant theologian influenced by Slant.

+Some Slant writings were compiled as a book, Slant Manifesto, published by Sheed and Ward in 1966.
 Slant ceased publication in 1970 after 30 issues.

-Some Slant writings were compiled as a book, Slant Manifesto, published by Sheed and Ward in 1966.

-The editorial board of Slant included a number of individuals who were at that time students at Cambridge, or who had recently been students in Cambridge, and who subsequently went on to academic careers: Adrian Cunningham (who went on to be Professor of Religious Studies at the University of Lancaster), Terry Eagleton, and Leo Pyle (later, Professor of Biotechnology, University of Reading).
-Martin Shaw (later professor of sociology and international relations at the Universities of Hull and Sussex) was its student organiser.